Braze (NASDAQ:BRZE) Releases FY 2023 Earnings Guidance

-Braze (NASDAQ:BRZE – Get Rating) last issued its quarterly earnings results on Wednesday, March 30th.
-The company reported ($0.18) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.19) by $0.01.
-Sell-side analysts predict that Braze will post -1.77 earnings per share for the current year.

-In other news, CFO Isabelle Winkles sold 65,000 shares of the business’s stock in a transaction that occurred on Monday, April 4th.
-The stock was sold at an average price of $41.20, for a total value of $2,678,000.00.
-Following the transaction, the chief financial officer now directly owns 20,491 shares of the company’s stock, valued at approximately $844,229.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Douglas A. Pepper bought 175,169 shares of Braze stock in a transaction dated Wednesday, April 6th.
-The stock was acquired at an average cost of $37.37 per share, for a total transaction of $6,546,065.53.
+In other Braze news, Director Douglas A. Pepper purchased 175,169 shares of the firm’s stock in a transaction that occurred on Wednesday, April 6th.
+The stock was purchased at an average price of $37.37 per share, for a total transaction of $6,546,065.53.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, major shareholder Iconiq Strategic Partners Vi, purchased 77,924 shares of the firm’s stock in a transaction that occurred on Wednesday, April 6th.
+The shares were acquired at an average price of $37.37 per share, with a total value of $2,912,019.88.
+Following the purchase, the insider now owns 305,218 shares in the company, valued at $11,405,996.66.
 The disclosure for this purchase can be found here.
-Insiders bought a total of 308,867 shares of company stock worth $11,554,072 over the last three months.
+In the last quarter, insiders have purchased 308,867 shares of company stock valued at $11,554,072.

-A number of hedge funds have recently bought and sold shares of the stock.
-Millennium Management LLC bought a new stake in shares of Braze during the 4th quarter valued at $324,000.
-Geode Capital Management LLC bought a new stake in shares of Braze during the 4th quarter valued at $328,000.
-BlackRock Inc. bought a new stake in shares of Braze during the 4th quarter valued at $396,000.
-Stifel Financial Corp bought a new stake in shares of Braze during the 4th quarter valued at $532,000.
-Finally, Goldman Sachs Group Inc. bought a new stake in shares of Braze during the 4th quarter valued at $1,175,000.
-Hedge funds and other institutional investors own 1.92% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Marshall Wace LLP acquired a new stake in shares of Braze in the 4th quarter worth $5,490,000.
+D. E. Shaw & Co.
+Inc. acquired a new stake in shares of Braze in the 4th quarter worth $2,953,000.
+Weiss Multi Strategy Advisers LLC acquired a new stake in shares of Braze in the 4th quarter worth $2,083,000.
+Goldman Sachs Group Inc. acquired a new stake in shares of Braze in the 4th quarter worth $1,175,000.
+Finally, Stifel Financial Corp acquired a new stake in shares of Braze in the 4th quarter worth $532,000.
+Institutional investors own 1.92% of the company’s stock.

 Braze, Inc operates a customer engagement platform that provides interactions between consumers and brands worldwide.
 It offers data ingestion products, such as Braze software development kits that automatically manage data ingestion and the delivery of mobile and web notifications, in-application/in-browser interstitial messages, and content cards, as well as can be integrated into a range of digital interfaces and application development frameworks; REST API that can be used to import or export data or to trigger workflows between Braze and brands' existing technology stacks; and partner cohort syncing, which allow brands to sync user cohorts from partners.